• Skip to primary navigation

 Traditional tiramisu features layers of lady fingers soaked in espresso, combined with a creamy mixture of mascarpone cheese, eggs, and sugar.
 Topped with a light dusting of cocoa powder, it's an indulgence that's simply to die for.

 Perfect for making ahead, tiramisu can last in the fridge for 3-4 days.
 Its flavors develop and deepen over time, making it even more delicious the next day.
-Whether it's for a special occasion or as a stunning end to an Italian feast, tiramisu is always a delightful treat.
+Whether it's for a special occasion or as a stunning end to an Italian feast, this classic Italian dessert is always a delightful treat.

 Jump to: